fstark/macflim/README.md

 # Why templates?

-It sounded like a good idea in the beginning.
-And I was tired.
+It sounded like a good idea in the beginning, and I was tired.

 # Why so many hard-coded behaviors?